Office of District Attorney

 James P. Fox, District Attorney

-Adopt a resolution authorizing execution of a contract with the Victim Compensation and Government Claims Board in the amount of $76,109 for the Restitution Program for FY2004-2005.
+Adopt a resolution authorizing submission of an application to the Department of Justice for grant funds in the amount of $114,040 for the Spousal Abuser Prosecution Program for FY2003-2004.

-The contract with the Victim Compensation and Government Claims Board keeps the commitment of "Ensuring Basic Health and Safety for All" and goal number 8: "Helping vulnerable people - the aged, disabled, mentally ill, at-risk youth and others - achieve a better quality of life."
+The grant with the Department of Justice keeps the commitment of Ensure Basic Health and Safety for All and goal number 8: Help vulnerable people - the aged, disabled, mentally ill, at-risk youth and others - achieve a better quality of life.
+This grant contributes to this commitment and goal by assisting those who are victimized due to domestic violence.